wendikristine/usdrcg.github.io/gaussian.md

 >
 > ![](https://camo.githubusercontent.com/1a794d567fe61c9959bcb2e8bc941d51983d8bb3/687474703a2f2f7573647263672e6769746875622e696f2f6173736574732f696d672f476175737369616e4a6f627465726d696e617465642e706e67 "GaussView Error")
 >
-> * This is because GaussView doesn’t know that Gaussian has been launched on a compute node instead of the login node
+> * This is because GaussView doesn’t know that Gaussian has been launched on a compute node instead of the login node where GaussView is running.
->   &gt;
->   where GaussView is running.
-> * The GaussView job manager \(under Calculate-
->   &gt;
->   Current Jobs\) will not report on any launched jobs.
+> * The GaussView job manager \(under Calculate-Current Jobs\) will not report on any launched jobs.
 Your Gaussian job will be managed by the job scheduler in the same manner as your regular Gaussian jobs.
 You can see your Gaussian job’s job ID and monitor its execution with
 >   `qstat`
 >   and cancel it with
 >   `qdel`